-- (5) Value of baseline earnings pool. - (a) The value of the baseline earnings pool is calculated each financial year by multiplying 50% of the number of radiological services by the specified piece rate undertaken in the hospital during the 12 month period from 1 January 2006 to 31 December 2006. - (b) Where the piece rate changes during the course of a particular financial year the respective amounts shall be applied pro-rata to determine the value of the baseline earnings pool for that financial year. - (6) Remuneration by way of salary and allowances. - (a) A Radiologist shall be paid at the applicable base salary, for 50% of the number of sessions for which the radiologist is engaged.
-These payments are for 50% of all radiological services undertaken within the hospital. - (b) A Radiologist shall be paid pro rata the Arrangement A Professional Development and Expenses Allowance for the total number of sessions for which the radiologist is engaged. - (c) A Radiologist shall be paid pro rata 100% of the Arrangement A Private Practice Income Allowance for the total number of sessions for which the Radiologist is engaged.
+- (5) Value of baseline earnings pool. - (a) The value of the baseline earnings pool is calculated each financial year by multiplying 50% of the number of radiological services undertaken in the hospital during the 12 month period from 1 January 2009 to 31 December 2009 by the specified piece rate. - (b) Where the piece rate changes during the course of a particular financial year the respective amounts shall be applied pro-rata to determine the value of the baseline earnings pool for that financial year. - (6) Remuneration by way of salary and allowances. - (a) A Radiologist shall be paid at the applicable base salary, for 50% of the number of sessions for which the radiologist is engaged.
+These payments are for 50% of all radiological services undertaken within the hospital. - (b) A Radiologist shall be paid pro rata the Arrangement A Professional Development and Expenses Allowance for the total number of sessions for which the radiologist is engaged. - (c) A Radiologist shall be paid pro rata 100% of the Arrangement A Private Practice Income Allowance for the total number of sessions for which the Radiologist is engaged. - (d) Private Practice Cost Allowance - (i) If a part-time Radiologist has demonstrated the incurrence of private practice costs outside the hospital, the practitioner shall be paid a Private Practice Cost Allowance on each session, up to and including 5 sessions.
+The prescribed allowance is payable from the first pay period on or after the specified date.